F-Plugins/f-plugins.github.io/docs/plugins/shops-ui.md

 - `/vshop add <vehicle> <price>` - Adds the vehicle to the shop to be bought.
 - `/vshop remove <vehicle>` - Removes the buyable vehicle from the shop.
 - `/shop reload` - Reloads the shops from the database.
+- `/sellbox` - Opens a virtual storage for selling items.

 UI-related management commands: